JThomasDevs/image_puzzle_solver/README.md

 ## Usage

 1. Start the API server:

 ```bash
 cd api
 python run.py
 ```

-2. Start the frontend development server:
+2.Start the frontend development server:

 ```bash
 cd frontend
 npm start
 ```

-The web interface will be available at http://localhost:3000, and the API at http://localhost:8000.
+The web interface will be available at <http://localhost:3000>, and the API at <http://localhost:8000>.

 ## API Endpoints